 by John Brown, HaveFunBiking.com

-Bike commuting is an easy way to add miles, increase fitness, jump start your energy level for the day while enjoying nature, especially with warmer weather finally here.
-Once you start commuting by bike you will find the hassle factor lessen while your overall trip acts as your workout for the day.
-Saving you hours in the gym.
-Here is a list of several other beneficial necessities to make commuting by bike that much more enjoyable.
+Bike commuting is an easy way to add miles, increase fitness, jump start your energy level for the day while enjoying nature, especially with warmer weather.
+Once you start commuting by bike, you will find the hassle factor lessens while your overall trip acts as your workout for the day.
+You are saving yourself hours in the gym.
+Here is a list of other beneficial necessities to make commuting by bike much more enjoyable.

 Bike Commuting Necessities

 While commuting by bike, there are very few items you need to have to get started.
-Ultimately, the only thing that you actually have to have is a bike.
-However, for added comfort and safety here is a list of items that will make your ride safer and a few items that will make easier to function at work or class properly once you are there.
+Ultimately, the only thing that you have to have is a bike.
+However, here is a list of items that will make your ride safer and a few that will make it easier to function at work or class properly once you are there for added comfort and safety.
 Past functioning, you need to stay safe on the bike also, so I consider all these things necessities.

-First and foremost a helmet is the most important product you can buy after the bike.
-While typically, self-preservation keeps us upright on our bike, while commuting we need to consider there is a vast amount of others actions we need to protect our self from.
-Now that you’re commuting, wearing a helmet isn’t just a logical safety choice, but can be very comfortable.
-Read here to learn how helmets protect you better, have become lighter, fit better, and are more comfortable than ever before.
+First and foremost, a helmet is an essential product you can buy after the bike.
+While self-preservation typically keeps us upright on our bikes, while commuting, we need to consider many other actions we need to protect ourselves from.
+Now that you’re commuting, wearing a helmet isn’t just a logical safety choice but can be very comfortable.
+Read here to learn how helmets protect you, become lighter, fit better, and are more comfortable than ever.

-While the helmet is a key safety product, it is not the only important one.
-Lights, no matter if it is day or night or your level of bike riding skill, are essential to make sure you have the safest ride possible.
-Additionally, sometimes when you’re riding in conditions without optimal visibility, you need a little added illumination.
+While the helmet is a crucial safety product, it is not the only important one.
+Lights, whether it is day or night or your level of bike riding skill, are essential to ensure you have the safest ride possible.
+Sometimes, when riding in conditions without optimal visibility, you need a little added illumination.
 That’s where proper lighting comes in.

 When commuting, you can’t be with your bike at all times.
-You’ll have leave it unattended for extended periods of time, which make it susceptible to theft.
+You’ll have to leave it unattended for extended periods, making it susceptible to theft.
 However, that doesn’t mean you can’t help protect it.
-Here’s some info on the different kinds of bike locks, and other tips to ensure your bike’s safety.
+Here’s some info on the different bike locks and other tips to ensure your bike’s safety.

-Being caught in the rain is not a possibility when commuting, it is an inevitability.
-In order to protect your possessions, invest in a waterproof bag.
-For example, a messenger bag made with a PVC liner can easily carry all your stuff, and keep them dry.
-For riders looking to carry their things on the bike, there are plenty of waterproof panniers available.
+Being caught in the rain is not possible when commuting; it is inevitable.
+To protect your possessions, invest in a waterproof bag.
+For example, a messenger bag made with a PVC liner can easily carry all your stuff and keep them dry.
+Plenty of waterproof panniers are available for riders looking to take their things on the bike.

 Bike Commuting Niceties

-The following items aren’t a necessity for commuting, but make your trip quicker and more comfortable.
+The following items aren’t necessary for commuting but make your trip quicker and more comfortable.

 Shoes and pedals

-Most riders look at clipless pedals as a competitive advantage only, but nothing could be farther from the truth.
-When riding a bicycle, few things are as effective as clipless pedals and cycling shoes.
-There is a simple equation that always holds true: control = comfort.
-In the quest for more control of your bicycle, secure your feet in place on the pedal.
+Most riders only consider clipless pedals a competitive advantage, but nothing could be farther from the truth.
+Few things are as practical as clipless pedals and cycling shoes when riding a bicycle.
+There is a simple equation that always holds: control = comfort.
+In the quest for more control of your bike, secure your feet in place on the pedal.
 By doing this, you can use muscles more efficiently, be connected to your bicycle more directly, and relieve excessive strain on your feet.
-Read here to see how easy it is to learn to ride “clipless”.
+Read here to see how easy it is to learn to ride “clipless.”

 Shorts come in all shapes and sizes.
-Tight shorts are popular because they offer great comfort as well as unencumbered movement around the bicycle.
-Baggy shorts are very popular for their casual look and advent of pockets.
-There are even cycling skirts (called skorts) that offer excellent comfort and great off the bike look.
-Whatever short you decide on, the padding will make your ride more comfortable.
+Tight shorts are popular because they offer comfort and unencumbered movement around the bicycle.
+Baggy shorts are trendy for their casual look and the advent of pockets.
+Even cycling skirts (called skorts) offer excellent comfort and a tremendous off-the-bike look.
+The padding will make your ride more comfortable, whatever short you decide.

 Fenders are a standard option for many.
-They are light, sturdy, and keep you dry when riding in wet conditions.
-If you don’t want to keep them on your bike at all times, snap on style fenders are available, while a more permenant option is a bolt on fender.
+They are light and sturdy and keep you dry when riding in wet conditions.
+If you don’t want to keep them on your bike at all times, snap-on style fenders are available, while a more permanent option is a bolt-on fender.

-Like winter tires for your car, there are also studded tires available for your bike.
+Like winter tires for your car, studded tires are available for your bike.
 They usually have a few hundred carbide metal studs inserted in the tire to give you traction in icy conditions.
-These tires are typically twice as heavy as a non-studded version so be sure to use them only when necessary.
+These tires are typically twice as heavy as a non-studded version, so be sure to use them only when necessary.

 Bike commuting is a great way to enjoy the outdoors while traveling to and from school or work.
-It is an excellent form of exercise that will give you better attention, higher energy levels, and some free time to critically think without major distraction.
+It is an excellent exercise that will give you better attention, higher energy levels, and some free time to think without critical or significant distractions.